Train in the Snow: Locations

 The film was shot from 1973 to 1976.

 Most of the children came from the Regional school of Velika Ciglena near Bjelovar, which was then part of Dr Franko Vinter Elementary School in Bjelovar, now 1st Elementary School Bjelovar.

-The scenes in Zagreb were taken at the Main train station, the Funicular, the Dolac Market, the National Theatre, the Zoo and a printing press.
+The scenes in Zagreb were taken at the Zagreb Glavni kolodvor, the Funicular, the Dolac Market, the National Theatre, the Zoo and a printing press.

 Some scenes were filmed at the Rovišće railway station near Bjelovar.